List of K Idioms:

-- I recommend you contact my travel agent—she’s always in the know about last minute specials.
+- Example: I recommend you contact my travel agent—she’s always in the know about last minute specials.

 know better (than to do something) / not know any better: to be smart enough to do the right thing or behave in an appropriate way.

-know where one stands: to have a clear understanding of a situation or what someone thinks.
+know where you stand: to have a clear understanding of a situation or what someone thinks.

 not know what hit you: to be shocked and confused about something surprising that happens to you.